 - Celebrate The Love

 The great news is that you don’t have to quit your 9-5 job to plan a wedding.
-Not only is wedding planning doable while you commit to your full-time job, but it can also be fun.
+Not only is a wedding planning doable while you commit to your full-time job, but it can also be fun.

 When you choose to work with a wedding planner, they will usually work around your schedule and book things around your availability—definitely one of the perks of working with a professional wedding planner.

 Planning your wedding on your own, especially while working full time, can take much organizing and coordinating.
-The good news is, we are here to help you out!
-You might be wondering how many hours will it take to plan a wedding?
+The good news is, that we are here to help you out!
+You might be wondering how many hours will it take to plan a wedding.
 The truth is, this depends on how decisive you and your partner are.

-Starting with establishing breakdowns, steps and schedules is essential so that you won’t feel overwhelmed.
+Starting with establishing breakdowns, steps and schedules are essential so that you won’t feel overwhelmed.
 When you have broken down tasks and set expectations, you feel more confident and less overwhelmed.
 This will help you enjoy wedding planning and also keep focused on your full-time work.
 Not to say there everything will be perfect, as there will definitely be challenges along the way.
 But when you effectively set up a system from the beginning, the easier it will be to come up with solutions.

 In this guide, we are sharing tips on how to plan a wedding while working full-time.
+Wedding Planning And Working:

 Slow and steady